basil00/Tallow/README.md

 prevent Tor bandwidth wastage.
 It is possible to edit and customize your hosts.deny file as you see fit.

-Note that Tallow does not intercept TCP ports 9001 and 9030 that are used by Tor.
-As a side-effect, Tallow will not work on any other program that uses these ports.

 History
 =======